- Competitive Analysis

 They also need to be able to book your services online—71 percent of millennials prefer both online scheduling and receiving digital reminders, but they won’t be alone for long.
-Online booking is becoming a necessity, and Accenture predicts that by 2019, 66 percent of health systems will offer self-scheduling and 64 percent of all patients will use self-scheduling.
+Online booking is becoming a necessity, and Accenture predicts that by the end of 2019, 66 percent of health systems will offer self-scheduling and 64 percent of all patients will use self-scheduling.

 When you tie all those statistics, preferences, and trends together, you discover that the absolute BEST healthcare websites have all (or most of) the following: